 Kidneys from live donors as opposed to cadavers produce a better outcome, and ideally the kidney would come from a close relative.
 The one year survival rate of the recipients of renal transplants from living donors is 97% and 94% from cadaver donors.

-Life insurance coverage is very attainable for those who have had a kidney transplant.
-While a Preferred rating isn’t likely, Standard is possible for applicants under the age of 50 and if their donor was from a living person (ideally a relative).
-If under the age of 50 and donor was a cadaver, a flat extra may be added on.
+Life insurance coverage is attainable for those who have had a kidney transplant.
+Table ratings are likely.
+Depending on your age and whether or not the kidney was from a living person or a cadaver, a flat extra may also be added on.
 A flat extra is an additional fee to help cushion the risk an insurer takes.
-If an applicant is over the age of 50, a table rating is likely.
 All applicants are closely evaluated on a case-by-case basis.

 A pancreas transplant is most often done for individuals with Type 1 diabetes with end-stage renal disease.